OUXT-Polaris/robotx_packages/robotx_core/README.md

 # robotx_core packages
-robotx_core packages are ROS nodes for the Jetson TX2 on the wam-v.
+robotx_core packages are ROS nodes for the Jetson TX2 or other embaded borad on the wam-v.